openstack/oslo-specs/specs/policy/new-libraries.rst

-To aid in this process we as a group believe that when Bob (or other author) starts to figure out which of the options he (or she) will take it would be best for that developer to fill out the template new-library-template.rst and post it for review on the openstack-dev mailing list with the [oslo] tag in the subject.
+To aid in this process we as a group believe that when Bob (or other author) starts to figure out which of the options he (or she) will take it would be best for that developer to fill out the template new-library-template.rst and post it for review on the openstack-discuss mailing list with the [oslo] tag in the subject.
 And then let the mailing list figure out which of the above options will best work for the authors and the community as a whole).
 This same information should also be proposed to the oslo-specs repository itself